the-galah-survey/the-galah-survey.github.io/dr4/the_catalogues.md

  {:.no_toc}

 {: .box-warning}
 `GALAH_DR4_main_allspec` is not recommended for most science cases.
 It is an extended version of the [`GALAH_DR4_main_allstar`](#recommended-catalogue-of-stellar-parameters-and-abundances).
-It contains results **per spectrum** (rather than per star) and includes extra columns for individual spectral lines.
+It contains results **per spectrum** rather than per star.

-The `GALAH_DR4_main_allspec` catalogue has results for 1,085,520 spectra acquired as part of the GALAH, K2-HERMES, TESS-HERMES, and other related surveys that used the HERMES spectrograph on the Anglo-Australian Telescope between December 2013 and August 2023.
-As with the `GALAH_DR4_main_allstar`, for all spectra we provide stellar parameters, radial velocities, and elemental abundances.
+The `GALAH_DR4_main_allspec` catalogue has results for 1,085,520 spectra acquired as part of the GALAH, K2-HERMES, TESS-HERMES, and other related observing programmes that used the HERMES spectrograph on the Anglo-Australian Telescope between December 2013 and August 2023.
+As with `GALAH_DR4_main_allstar`, for all spectra we provide stellar parameters, radial velocities, and elemental abundances.
 For the full list of columns, see the [Table Schema page](/dr4/table_schema).

 As well as the information included in `GALAH_DR4_main_allstar`, the `GALAH_DR4_main_allspec` catalogue has:
 * Additional detail on candidate binaries